-Practical Electronics Gemini
+Practical Electronics Gemini and Orion.

 A sophisticated self-build approach was offered by Gibbs' and Shaw's 1970/1 PE Gemini, with the preamplifier housed separately from the power supply and power amps.
 This compared favourably to, say, Quad amplifiers designed at the same time, with a saving in cost (preamp - £17, main amp - £28).